rlv-dan/Snap2HTML/Snap2HTML/ReadMe.txt

 	Data format was tweaked to give slightly smaller output Fixed some bugs concerning filenames with odd characters Many other tweaks and fixes to improve the HTML template

+  v2.1 (2020-03-16)
+    Export functionality now has a button to save directly to disk Added -silent option to run completely hidden from command line Dates now show formatted in user's locale independent of who created the file listing.
+Sort by date also works better.
+    8 or so other bug fixes and minor enhancements Internal code refactoring in preparation for future features

  --- End User License Agreement -----------------------------------------------